-Intra Rater: If each group/line is a different doctor telling us how sick they think a patient is over multiple days.
-Then the dot plot on left shows low intra rater reliability, while the dot plot on right shows high intra rater reliability (assuming patient is stable).

-Inter Rater: If each group is a different patient and the dots different doctors telling us how sick they think they are.
-The dot plot on left shows low inter rater reliability, while the dot plot on right shows high inter rater reliability.
+- Intra Rater: If each group/line is a different doctor telling us how sick they think their patient is over multiple days.
+Then the dot plot on left shows low intra rater reliability i.e. patients are unstable, while the dot plot on right shows high intra rater reliability i.e. patients are stable. - Inter Rater: If each group is a different patient and the dots different doctors telling us how sick they think they are.
+The dot plot on left shows low inter-rater reliability i.e. doctors don't agree, while the dot plot on right shows high inter-rater reliability.